open-telemetry/opentelemetry.io/content/en/docs/kubernetes/operator/troubleshooting/target-allocator.md

 ```

 By setting the value of
-`spec.targetAllocator.prometheusCR.serviceMonitorSelector` to `app: my-app`, it
+`spec.targetAllocator.prometheusCR.serviceMonitorSelector.matchLabels` to
-means that your `ServiceMonitor` resource must in turn have that same value in
+`app: my-app`, it means that your `ServiceMonitor` resource must in turn have
-`metadata.labels`:
+that same value in `metadata.labels`:

 ```yaml
 apiVersion: monitoring.coreos.com/v1